PointerSoftware/softwareengineer/README.md

 Amaira's code writing capabilities enable it to generate functional and efficient code in various programming languages, taking into account the specific requirements and context of each project.

-# Community Discord Server

-We have a Discord server for the Amaira community, where you can connect with other users, share your experiences, ask questions, and collaborate on the project.
-To join the server, please follow these guidelines:

-- Be respectful: Treat all members of the community with kindness and respect.
-Harassment, hate speech, and other forms of inappropriate behavior will not be tolerated.
-- Contribute positively: Share your ideas, insights, and feedback to help improve Amaira.
-Offer assistance to other community members when possible.
-- Maintain privacy: Respect the privacy of others and do not share personal information without their consent.

-To join the Amaira community Discord server, [click here](https://discord.gg/CYRp43878y).

 ## Contributing